hashicorp/terraform-provider-azurerm/website/docs/r/app_service_environment.html.markdown

 * `front_end_scale_factor` - (Optional) Scale factor for front end instances.
 Possible values are between `5` and `15`.
 Defaults to `15`.

-* `user_whitelisted_ip_ranges` - (Optional) User added IP ranges to whitelist on ASE db.
+* `allowed_user_ip_cidrs` - (Optional) Allowed user added IP ranges on the ASE database.
 Use the addresses you want to set as the explicit egress address ranges.
-Use CIDR format.

-~> **NOTE:** `user_whitelisted_ip_ranges` The addresses that will be used for all outbound traffic from your App Service Environment to the internet to avoid asymmetric routing challenge.
+~> **NOTE:** `allowed_user_ip_cidrs` The addresses that will be used for all outbound traffic from your App Service Environment to the internet to avoid asymmetric routing challenge.
 If you're routing the traffic on premises, these addresses are your NATs or gateway IPs.
 If you want to route the App Service Environment outbound traffic through an NVA, the egress address is the public IP of the NVA.
 Please visit [Create your ASE with the egress addresses](https://docs.microsoft.com/en-us/azure/app-service/environment/forced-tunnel-support#add-your-own-ips-to-the-ase-azure-sql-firewall)

 * `resource_group_name` - (Optional) The name of the Resource Group where the App Service Environment exists.
 Defaults to the Resource Group of the Subnet (specified by `subnet_id`).